mathieu-benoit/istio-gatekeeper-demos/README.md

 k8srequiredlabels.constraints.gatekeeper.sh/namespace-sidecar-injection-label   deny                 0
 ```

-We could look at the violation detected for the  `AsmPeerAuthnMeshStrictMtls` `Constraint` to get more details:
+We could look at the violation detected for the  `PeerAuthnMeshStrictMtls` `Constraint` to get more details:
 ```bash
 kubectl get peerauthnmeshstrictmtls.constraints.gatekeeper.sh/mesh-level-strict-mtls -ojsonpath='{.status.violations}' | jq
 ```